 Blackheads, aka open comedones (clogged hair follicles), are a form of acne that occurs when enlarged pores are filled with sebum and bacteria.
 Sebum is your skin’s natural oil that is secreted through your sebaceous glands (oil glands) to keep your skin hydrated.

 “Blackheads get their name and clinical appearance because air oxidizes the sebum at the opening on the skin surface causing it to turn a black-ish color.
 If you’ve ever squeezed out or extracted a blackhead, you will notice that the top portion is black, but the rest is a cream or white color,” says Jennifer David, D.O., a board-certified dermatologist at Schweiger Dermatology Group.

 Factors for developing blackheads mainly include the body producing too much oil, bacteria (specifically Propionibacterium acnes) building up on the skin, and dead skin cells that get trapped in your skin.
 “Blackheads can also be stimulated by hormonal changes that increase oil production,” says David.

 How do blackheads differ from other types of acne?

 Another type of acne is whiteheads, aka closed comedones.
-Similar to blackheads, the clogged pores are filled with excess sebum, but air isn’t able to enter the follicle like it can with a blackhead.
+Similar to blackheads, the clogged pores are filled with excess sebum, but the air isn’t able to enter the follicle like it can with a blackhead.
 The bacteria inside doesn’t create a chemical reaction with the air, so whiteheads stay white.

 Where do blackheads typically appear on your body?